 My rating: 4 stars

 Every time I read a Jane Austen novel I expect to be delighted by a comedy of manners that satirizes the society of the 18th century.
 In Northanger Abbey Jane Austen does that by alluding to the importance of social status and the use of marriage to improve it.
 But at the same time this book is also a satire of the gothic novels of that age, making fun of the plot machineries that they featured and which were sometimes improbable.
-Jane Austen used the same devices employed in gothic novels to make both the readers and the characters reach the conclusion that some things are just what they firstly seem and don’t have any hidden story behind them.
+Jane Austen used the same devices employed in gothic novels to make both the readers and the characters reach the conclusion that some things are just what they first seem and don’t have any hidden story behind them.

 Catherine Morland is the heroine of this novel.
 She goes with her wealthy neighbours, the Allens, to Bath and while staying there makes a few acquaintances.
-Among them were Isabella (who becomes her best friend at first), Mr Thorpe, Eleanor and Henry Tilney.
+Among them are Isabella (who becomes her best friend at first), Mr Thorpe, Eleanor and Henry Tilney.
 Her interactions with these acquaintances have both great and dismal consequences.

 Although growing up she was a bit of a tomboy, Catherine is described as an almost beautiful girl since she turned 15.
 She has a very active imagination and loves gothic novels.
 When she is invited by the Tilneys to stay for a time at Northanger Abbey, her imagination is propelled.
 She expects the abbey to hide secrets, as in the novels she likes to read, and looks for them whenever a chance arises.